 7. Avoid jargon

-Do not start using jargon and technical language; you will immediately loose the sympathy of the audience.
+Do not start using jargon and technical language; you will immediately lose the sympathy of the audience.

 8. Be reasonable